List of destroyer classes of the Indian Navy

-Although destroyers were introduced during the early 20th century and were widely used by the end of World War II, India had none until 1949.
+India did not have any destroyers of its own until 1949.
 The R-class INS Ranjit, built in the United Kingdom, was the first destroyer commissioned in the Indian Navy.
 Two more of the R-class were later commissioned.
 Three Hunt-class destroyers were commissioned in 1953 to succeed the R-class destroyers.
 These ships (all of which were built in the United Kingdom) were decommissioned by 1976, with the Hunt-class INS Godavari the last.